 Search engines prioritize content that suits the user’s intent.
 When someone is searching for pasta recipes, it is the recipes that best suit their search query that comes up.
 You can still rank well in these search results if you create great recipes with attractive images and good SEO for specific types of recipes.

 To help sell your own product, you have to then reference your product name in the content (though not so much it turns off visitors).
 You can improve the branding of the content without affecting the search engine optimization of the key terms by having pictures of people making the item with items bearing your brand prominently featured.

-When you are writing a how-to article, having pictures of people wearing your uniform or using your product to complete the task are another way to promote the product or service without affecting the text’s SEO.
-Just be careful not to call all your pictures “brand name 1”, “brand name 2” and “brand name 3” or it will affect the SEO adversely as spammy.
+When you are writing a how-to article, having pictures of people wearing your uniform or using your product to complete the task is another way to promote the product or service without affecting the text’s SEO.
+Just be careful not to call all your pictures “brand name 1,” “brand name 2,” and “brand name 3,” or it will affect the SEO adversely as spammy.

 Another way to subtly improve the search engine optimization of the content for your brand is to reference the brand once in the description of the image as read by an information assistant or described by a device to someone who is visually impaired.
 Just don’t set it up in a way search engines read as hidden text, or your content will get penalized.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.